top of page

 Most people tend to wear flip flops / thongs when using bikes; as Jenn and I did.
 In hindsight we would strongly recommend closed footwear as foot abrasions are debilitating and very uncomfortable!
 Long sleeve tops are also advisable, not just for extra protection if you fall but also to protect from the sun.

-⪢ Back roads
+⪢ Back Roads

 As you have read already the back roads can be very hazardous for bike users here.
 The roads are hilly, full of twists and turns, narrow and pot holed.
 Visibility is also low on bends due to trees and overgrowth too so take particular care there.
 We would recommend sticking to the main drag if you are inexperienced.